Our Complete Guide to Christchurch

 Backcountry skiing: If you’re a serious skier, there are a clutch of club fields like Temple Basin, Craigieburn, Broken River and Mount Cheeseman that offer unique backcountry experiences for more advanced riders.
 Don’t expect European facilities in the often-basic accommodation, and the fields are ungroomed, so if you’re unconfident in powder they might not be for you.
 But for those looking for an authentic adventure, these are some of the most picturesque slopes around.

 If you’re looking to supplement your travel budget, Christchurch is a great base from which to find seasonal work.
 Canterbury is home to various sectors requiring seasonal work, including vineyards, farming and hospitality.
 Hot spots for finding employment include Waipara, Hanmer Springs, Kaikoura and the Mackenzie region.
+If you’re from overseas, do remember that you’ll require a working visa rather than a tourist visa if you intend to work at any stage during your visit.

 Pick up

-E.g., 19 Mar 2024
+E.g., 21 Jun 2024

 Return

-E.g., 19 Mar 2024
+E.g., 21 Jun 2024

 Action